• gitlab.com

 Every server and group, merged

-• gitlab.com and self-hosted side by side
+• gitlab.com, github.com and Xcode Cloud side by side

 • Colour-coded per server